jreyes33/dotfiles/README.md

 ## Installation

-The first time the repo is cloned, initialize its submodules by running:
+The first time the repo is cloned (or when new Vim plugins are installed), initialize its submodules by running:

 - `git submodule update --init --recursive`